-Fuente: Servicio Geológico Colombiano, Ministerio de Minas y Energía, Guía metodológica para la eliminación del uso del Mercurio en la actividad minera (Buenos Aires y el tambo - Cauca, Andes -Antioquia, Íquira - Huila, La Llanada y Andes Sotomayor - Nariño, Rio Sucio, Quinchía y Caramanta - Caldas).
+Fuente: Servicio Geológico Colombiano, Ministerio de Minas y Energía, Guía metodológica para la eliminación del uso del Mercurio en la actividad minera (Buenos Aires y el tambo - Cauca, Andes - Antioquia, Íquira - Huila, La Llanada y Andes Sotomayor - Nariño, Rio Sucio, Quinchía y Caramanta - Caldas).
 Bogotá, Colombia 2018.

 As can be seen in the two previous tables, the variability of the mineralogy and the amount of gold available according to its form varies greatly between different areas of the country, including between the same department.
-We must remember that the data samples.
+We must remember that the data obtained were achieved thanks to the measurement of sulfide released in each of the samples.